 Gum disease is one of the leading causes of tooth loss.
 Gum disease has two primary stages.
-If diagnosed and treated in the first stage, the condition can be reversed and tooth loss can usually be prevented.
-In order to prevent gum disease, practice good oral hygiene and visit your dentist for cleanings and check-ups twice a year.
+If diagnosed and treated in the first stage, the condition can be reversed, and tooth loss can usually be prevented.
+To prevent gum disease, practice good oral hygiene and visit your dentist for cleanings and check-ups twice a year.

 If gum disease is detected during your visit, we will instruct you on steps regarding improved home care and recommend specialized treatment options in our office to eliminate the disease.

 Gingivitis – Early Stage of Gum Disease

 This stage only affects the soft tissue of the gums, and the patient may not experience any discomfort.
 Although the symptoms may be very mild, it is essential to diagnose gum disease in this early stage before it progresses to periodontitis.